shmup/card-game-rules/cuttle.md

 ### May I use a three to rummage for the three I just played?

 > I don't think so.
 Since cards in the scrap pile do not affect the game, I believe a card sits in a kind of suspension until its effect has been resolved.
-This also gives clarity to the protection of one-offs by queens.
+This also gives clarity to the protection of one-offs by Queens.

 ### Suppose the only point card on the table is mine, and my one-off seven comes up as a Jack.
 What happens

-> To me, the only logical answer is that the card switches sides, with the jack on top of it!
+> To me, the only logical answer is that the card switches sides, with the Jack on top of it!

 ### This game has similarities with Magic: The Gathering!